2005 Wests Tigers season

-Minor Premiership
+Regular season

 The Tigers started the season at long odds for the 2005 premiership.
 The team had never qualified for a final series and had a relatively inexperienced squad.
 The season kicked off with a home game against Parramatta.
 The game turned when fullback Brett Hodgson had to leave the field with an eye injury.
 Two late tries allowed the Eels to wrap up the game.
 For Round 2 the team had a bye.
 In round 3 against defending premiers, the Bulldogs, the Tigers trailed 0–12 and 6–18 before scoring thirty unanswered points to lead 36–18 with 10 minutes remaining.
 The Bulldogs, inspired by Braith Anasta, fought back to tie the game 36–36.
 With extra time seeming inevitable, a Dogs' error gave the Tigers possession and, with seconds remaining, a Scott Prince field goal gave the side its first win.
 In Round 4 the Tigers beat the other 2004 grand finalists with a hard fought 26–16 win.
 A win followed against New Zealand in the rain in Christchurch (a Tigers home game).

 In rounds 6–9 the team lost four games in a row despite often being competitive.
 The losing streak ended against the winless Newcastle Knights.
 During rounds 11–15 the Tigers remained in the bottom half of the table mixing promising wins with heavy defeats.
 They then shocked the league by going on a club record eight game winning streak.
 With victory against the Cowboys they guaranteed their first ever finals appearance.
 The winning streak included a club record 54–2 win over defending premiers, the Bulldogs.
 Despite losses in the final two games the Tigers finished in the top four and earned a home semi-final.